Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Introduction

-Instead, we focus here on improving detection with only a few OOD samples and tackle the setting where this process is iterative: detect OOD samples, update the OOD detector, and subsequently repeat the procedure with a refined model several times.
+Instead, we focus on improving detection with only a few OOD samples and tackle the realistic setting where this process is iterative: detect OOD samples, update the OOD detector, and repeat the procedure with a refined model several times.
 Consequently, evaluating U-OOD detectors should extend beyond a single instance and consider their effectiveness \textit{over time}.
-To do this, we propose the setting of continual U-OOD detection, where detectors are evaluated over multiple timesteps.
-In the first timestep, a standard U-OOD detector is trained using unlabeled in-distribution data only.
-For every subsequent timestep, the model is deployed to assess unlabeled test samples, including a limited number of out-of-distribution samples, which need to be incorporated into the model.
-We believe this setting most closely mimics that of the real world.
-As such, the main contributions of the present work are: \begin{enumerate} \item We introduce the problem of continual U-OOD detection, which closely matches the reality of model deployment.
-By doing so, we introduce new metrics and benchmarks to evaluate methods in this setting. \item We propose a confidence-scaled few-shot OOD detector, which uses a U-OOD scoring function combining the Mahalanobis distance with a nearest-neighbor approach. \item We propose a novel method for continual U-OOD detection that outperforms strong baselines from multiple related fields. \end{enumerate}
+We refer to this setting as \textit{IDE} (Iterative Deployment Exposure).
+Hence, in this work, we, \begin{enumerate} \item introduce the problem of IDE for U-OOD detection, which closely matches the reality of model deployment. \item introduce new metrics and benchmarks to evaluate methods in the IDE setting. \item propose CSO, a novel method for IDE that outperforms strong baselines from related fields. \end{enumerate}